neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

-**Every designer** knows the moment when a project starts in the fog.
-Requirements are incomplete, not there, or written in a way that doesn't click.
-The domain is unfamiliar, stakeholders disagree, and yet forward motion is expected.
-Many designers respond by jumping straight into UI design—not because it’s the right tool for the job, but because it feels like the only way to show progress, or obligation to use the design system.
-But, we're not there yet.
+**We’ve all been there.** A new project lands in your lap—big, ambitious, and lacking clarity.
+Maybe the requirements are incomplete, vague, or not written at all.
+The technical domain feels dense, maybe even cryptic, and nothing quite clicks.
+Stakeholders don’t share the same picture—or worse, they disagree and have competing objectives.
+Yet you’re the one in the middle, expected to move things forward, and everyone is looking at you.

+The natural instinct is to jump straight into UI design: open the design system toolkit, start assembling screens, and show something that looks like progress.
+It feels productive, almost like an obligation.
+But at this stage, it’s the wrong tool.

+This is the moment you shift from UI designer to a more holistic product designer.
+That shift seems small, but it’s crucial.
+It means focusing less on concrete screens and more on how things work, how users achieve their goals, and what the system really needs to be.
+You slow things down, dig into the details, explore the technology, learn the domain, and wade through the ambiguity.
+Your job is to bring shape to the chaos.

+This article is about that early-stage approach—how to use your product design skills to clarify the problem space, align stakeholders, and guide everyone toward a shared understanding.
+You’re not just designing a solution; you’re helping the team see the problem clearly enough to build the right thing together.

 **Golden Flow Design offers an alternative path.**

-It’s a simple, low-fidelity, flow-first method that helps teams understand the problem, test assumptions, and align quickly—before committing to expensive detail.
-Instead of designing UI, you design the customer experience and leverage design as a make-to-learn method to build understanding.
-Instead of polishing mockups, you learn your way into clarity.
+Golden Flow Design is a simple, low-fidelity, customer-journey method that helps teams see the problem clearly, test assumptions, and align early—long before committing to detailed UI work.
+Instead of jumping into interface design, you focus on the experience: the steps a user takes, the intent behind each moment, and how the system supports that flow.

+It’s both a learning process and an alignment process.
+You use your design skills to visualize the journey, not to polish mockups.
+By making to learn—not making to ship—you build understanding, uncover gaps, and guide the team toward clarity.

 This process is intentionally rough early on because the goal isn’t finalization—it’s ***a learning and alignment process***.